jeisteve999/Friends-List/README.md

 ---

-##

-Tools Used
+## Tools Used

-HTML5 → Structure of the application.
+- **HTML5** → Structure of the application.

-CSS3 → (Optional, for styling).
+- **CSS3** → (Optional, for styling).

-JavaScript → Logic of the application, DOM manipulation, and raffle.
+- **JavaScript** → Logic of the application, DOM manipulation, and raffle.

+---

-How to Run the Project
+## How to Run the Project

-Clone the repository or download the files.
+1. Clone the repository or download the files.

-Open the file index.html in a web browser.
+2. Open the file `index.html` in a web browser.

-Add friends, view the list, and perform the raffle.
+3. Add friends, view the list, and perform the raffle.

-***
+---

+## Developer
+Developed as a practical exercise to practice **basic JavaScript**.

 ## Application